vmware-tanzu/application-accelerator-samples/doc/preBuilt.md

 ## Deploy The Workloads

-To build and then deploy as a single command, run the following:
+To deploy as a single command (referencing pre-built ContainerApps), run the following:

 ```
 tanzu deploy --from-build demo-prebuilt